sergio11/authorship_dapp_blockchain/README.md

 - **Chai** and **Mocha** are used to write and execute unit tests for the smart contracts.
   - **Chai** provides a BDD (Behavior-Driven Development) assertion library to test the contract’s logic.
   - **Mocha** is the testing framework that allows us to run our tests, providing hooks and a clean test structure.

-### 🌐 **Metamask (for Interaction)**
-- **Metamask** is used as the wallet for interacting with the DApp, allowing creators, admins, and users to sign transactions and connect to the Ethereum and Polygon networks from the browser.

-### 🔌 **Ether.js**
-- **Ether.js** is a library that enables JavaScript to interact with the Ethereum and Polygon blockchains.
-It is used in the project to handle contract interactions, like sending transactions and calling smart contract functions, from the frontend or test scripts.

 ## 🧩 Key Components